casper-network/casper-node/juliet/README.md

-# `juliet` protocol implementation
+# Juliet protocol implementation

-This crate implements the juliet multiplexing protocol as laid out in the [Juliet RFC](https://github.com/marc-casperlabs/juliet-rfc/blob/master/juliet.md).
+This crate implements the Juliet multiplexing protocol as laid out in the [Juliet RFC](https://github.com/marc-casperlabs/juliet-rfc/blob/master/juliet.md).
 It aims to be a secure, simple, easy to verify/review implementation that is still reasonably performant.

 ## Benefits